 A few simple measures will keep you and your loved ones safe.

-Take care if you're wearing loose clothing - they can easily catch fire
+Take care if you're wearing loose clothing - it can easily catch fire.

 Keep the oven, hob and grill clean and in good working order.
-A build up of fat and grease can ignite a fire
+A build up of fat and grease can ignite.

 Take care when cooking with hot oil - it sets alight easily.